Ovarian cancer misdiagnosis claims

 Caught at stage 1, while the cancer is confined to one or both ovaries, surgery alone may be enough.
 A total hysterectomy with removal of both ovaries and the omentum gives many women a realistic prospect of cure and a five-year survival above 90 per cent.
 Chemotherapy may not be needed at all.

 Caught at stage 3 or 4, the standard of care becomes extensive debulking surgery followed by six cycles of carboplatin and paclitaxel chemotherapy.
 For women carrying a BRCA1 or BRCA2 mutation, a PARP inhibitor such as olaparib is then added as maintenance treatment.
 Five-year survival drops sharply.
-Side effects, from neuropathy to fatigue to early surgical menopause, become a permanent part of daily life.
+A later diagnosis can also result in long-term side effects that earlier treatment may have avoided.

-For many women, the delay turns a treatable cancer into a fatal one.
-We act for husbands, partners, adult children and parents in fatal medical negligence claims where the woman they loved would still be here had the symptoms been investigated when she first raised them.
+Where a late diagnosis has significantly affected prognosis, we also act for families in fatal medical negligence claims where the woman they loved would still be here had the symptoms been investigated when she first raised them.

 What compensation in an ovarian cancer claim covers